-In Table 2 we provide some properties of each data set, which contain fraudulent (positive) and legitimate (negative) transactions.
+In Table 1 we provide some properties of each data set, which contain fraudulent (positive) and legitimate (negative) transactions.
 The fraud rates span several orders of magnitude, from an extremely large imbalance (Bank 1), to moderate imbalances of a few percent.
 The datasets contain raw fields collected when transactions arrived to a fraud detection system in real-time, including the monetary amount of the transaction, the timestamp of the event, several identifiers (e.g., card ID), categorical fields and the fraud label.

 The volume of transactions varies across datasets from a few millions to several hundreds of million per year.
 To speed up our experiments, we applied undersampling to reduce the volume to a manageable (and similar) level for all datasets.
 This allowed us to scale up our experiments to cover many different types of policies and to perform a more extensive Temporal Cross Validation (TCV) over a longer period.
 We applied the sampling before feature engineering to speed up the preprocessing.
-Fraudulent and non-fraudulent card id entities were randomly sampled separately with the sampling rate indicated in Table 2 (this preserves the fraud rate) and all transactions were kept for each sampled card id.
+Fraudulent and non-fraudulent card id entities were randomly sampled separately with the sampling rate indicated in Table 1 (this preserves the fraud rate) and all transactions were kept for each sampled card id.
 This keeps complete card histories, allowing to compute sliding window profiles that are important to characterize the event [1].

-We applied automatic feature engineering, which generated between 600 and 800 features depending on the dataset - see Section 2.1.
+We applied automatic feature engineering, which generated between 600 and 800 features depending on the dataset - see Section 3.1.
 The categorical fields were encoded both with ordinal and frequency encoding and standardized to zero mean and unit variance similarly to other numerical features.
-The remaining preprocessing is scenario specific - details provided in Section 3.3.
+The remaining preprocessing is scenario specific - details provided in Section 4.2.

-3.3 Experimental Setup
+4.2 Experimental Setup

 In this section we describe details of the experimental setup that are common to all data sets.

-3.3.1 Data slicing.
-In Figure 3 we present a diagram of the various slices of data for any given data set.
+In Figure 2 we present a diagram of the various slices of data for any given data set.
 We define Folds, which consist of 8 week periods (two pairs of 4 weeks).
-Within each fold, the first 4 weeks (green), are used for model training, whereas the following
+Within each fold, the first 4 weeks (green), are used for model training, whereas the following 4 weeks (blue), are for model evaluations.
+The Train period is used differently according to the type of experimental run.
+We define two types of scenarios: